PHCitizen/simple-bch-slp/README.md

+# DO NOT USE THIS.
+THIS REPO CONTAINS BUGS THAT CAN BURN YOUR TOKENS

 # Simple BCH SLP

 Simple SLP is a package written in nodejs to deal with bitcoin-cash slp and bch transaction